Tell All Your Friends: Background

 Guitarist Eddie Reyes became a staple of the New York hardcore scene, performing in various bands such as the Movielife.
-He contacted friends Antonio Longo and Steven DeJoseph; the former suggested his childhood friend, John Nolan, as a second guitarist.
+He contacted friends Antonio Longo and Steven DeJoseph; the former suggested adding his childhood friend, John Nolan, as a second guitarist.
 Bassist Jesse Lacey, who was childhood friends with Longo and Nolan, then joined, marking the formation of Taking Back Sunday in Amityville, New York, in November 1999.
 After three-to-four months, Lacey left the band when Nolan reportedly romanced Lacey's girlfriend at a party, and later formed Brand New.
 Adam Lazzara saw Taking Back Sunday live and inquired if they needed a permanent bassist, and drove from his hometown of High Point, North Carolina to Long Island to practice with them.
 A month later, Reyes invited him to join them and move in with him.
 Mark O'Connell, who was friends with Reyes, was then asked to become their drummer.

 Adam Lazzara first joined Taking Back Sunday to play bass but eventually became their lead vocalist.

 After recording their self-titled EP, Longo left the band; in December 2000, Lazzara switched from bass to lead vocals.
-O'Connell suggested bassist Shaun Cooper, who he knew from various acts throughout school, though the rest of the band needed convincing since they did not know him.
+O'Connell suggested recruiting bassist Shaun Cooper, who he knew from various acts throughout school, though the rest of the band needed convincing since they did not know him.
 In February 2001, the band recorded a five-song demo, appropriately titled Tell All Your Friends, copies of which were given to anyone associated with a record label.
 They embarked on their first tour with Northstar in July 2001.
 Taking Back Sunday then spent the rest of the year touring, during which they received offers from labels.
 Among these was one from Triple Crown Records, who were apprehensive as they had just signed Brand New.
 The band caught the attention of Victory Records; within two weeks of seeing them live, a contract was written up, and they signed to the label in December 2001.